 What makes pressure canners safe for canning food at home is their ability to combine heat and pressure to kill microorganisms.
 To verify that the pressure canner can do this safely and effectively, each model must abide by NCHFP guidelines and have a UL approval symbol, a nationally recognized certification indicating that the product has passed testing, inspection, certification, auditing, and validation.

 When it comes to safety during the canning process, look for features like a locking or clamped lid, steam vents, an accurate pressure gauge, and safety plugs.
-Pressure canners can, and do, explode if not used properly, so be sure to read, and re-read, your model's instructions.
+Pressure canners can and do explode if not used properly, so be sure to read and re-read your model's instructions.

 Most pressure canners come with a jar rack, but it may be helpful to have a second jar rack on hand to help with stacking jars in the pressure canner.
 You’ll also need jars made specifically for home canning and flat canning lids with rings to hold them in place until they seal.
 For maximum efficiency and minimal mess, use a ladle and a wide-mouth funnel to transfer liquids for filling jars.
 A jar lifter or jar tongs are a must for securely moving full, hot jars.
-Finally, labels or masking tape and a permanent marker are helpful for noting the jars contents and canning date.
+Finally, labels or masking tape and a permanent marker are helpful for noting the jar's contents and canning date.

 What's the difference between a pressure canner and a pressure cooker?

 A pressure cooker is built to cook foods in less time, whereas a pressure canner is designed to process food for long-term storage in glass jars.
 Some pressure cookers are marketed as serving as a dual function pressure canner, but, unless a model has been tested for food safety in pressure canning by the USDA, it won’t produce a high enough pressure for it to be safe for pressure canning (as outlined by the USDA-tested recommendations).